 (3) Less Expensive Tents are Roomier Tents

 A third way to reduce weight in a tent is by reducing its dimensions, thereby using less material.
-On the flip side, if you are a tent manufacturer already designing a tent with particular materials at a particular price point, using a little extra fabric to increase headroom and floor space will likely be a welcome addition.
+On the flip side, if you are a tent manufacturer already designing a tent with particular materials at a particular budget price point, using a little extra fabric to increase headroom and floor space will likely be a welcome addition.

 Budget Tents vs. Cheap Tents

-(3) Have a 'Believable' Design
+(3) A 'Believable' Design

 For even more information, read our article about how to choose a backpacking tent.